shiftcode/sc-ng-commons-public/libs/components/README.md

 # @shiftcode/ngx-components
 Contains angular components and directives which are usable across different projects.

-Important: all components have to use `changeDetection: ChangeDetectionStrategy.OnPush`
+All components use `changeDetection: ChangeDetectionStrategy.OnPush`

 ## [auto-focus](./src/lib/auto-focus/auto-focus.directive.ts)
 Autofocus an element when building the view.